 “Um, but I just write software requirements ...”

 I know, I know, a lot of business analysts just write requirement specifications without creating a data model or user interface prototypes.
 I know there’s supposed to be a difference between requirements and analysis, but sorry, based on my experience, that separation of concerns doesn’t work in the real world.

 I’ll agree that you don’t have to completely design the database as you go along (like I do), but you must create some form of data model, otherwise how will you know what you’re missing, or when you’re finished?
 (I’ll write another article in the near future about how Function Point Analysis helps you know when you’re done, and what you might be missing.)

 As for the need for user interface prototypes, as they say, a picture is worth a thousand words.
-I've seen customers complete agree with a use case, then balk when they see screens that correspond with the use case.
-Some people might call that an "implementation detail", but I call it "communication."
-Believe me, as a consultant, you must know that the customer agrees with the planned interface before you give them a bid.
+I’ve seen customers completely agree with a use case, then balk when they see the UI screens that correspond with the use case.
+Some people might call that an “implementation detail,” but I call it “communication.”
+Believe me, as a consultant, you must know that the customer agrees with the planned UI/UX before you give them a bid.

 Your business may be staffed differently than mine, and it may not be your direct responsibility to create the requirements specification, database design, and prototypes, but for me, as a business analyst, these are still your deliverables, and your responsibility.
 Someone else may perform the work, but that work still has to be done, and very importantly, you need to know what’s missing.

 “But what about ...”